 Applications for the 2020 Germinate Leadership programme will open in the new year.
 In the interim, please email email@example.com or phone 024 7685 3066 to register your interest.

 Helping lay and ordained leaders from all denominations to develop creative, entrepreneurial skills for rural church leadership.

 Every part of the Germinate Leadership programme is rooted in the opportunities and challenges of ministry in rural contexts and fosters a collaborative, ecumenical approach and a culture of continuing personal and professional development.
-It is expected that all participants, both lay and ordained, will leave as creative, entrepreneurial and strategic leaders, better equipped to engage effectively with local communities and encourage churches to be an effective Christian presence.
+It is expected that all participants, both lay and ordained, will end the programme as creative, entrepreneurial, collaborative and strategic leaders, better equipped to engage effectively with local communities and encourage churches to be an effective Christian presence.

-The programme combines leadership theory, theological reflection on the nature of leadership in ministry, the development of co-consultancy groups and practical leadership issues including conflict resolution, team building and group dynamics, and the importance of deepening emotional intelligence.
+The programme combines leadership theory, theological reflection on the nature of leadership in ministry and the exploration of practical leadership issues including conflict resolution, team building and group dynamics, collaboration between lay and ordained leaders, and the importance of deepening emotional intelligence.

-The 18-month programme includes two residentials, programme days, a leadership style review, mentoring and work shadowing.
+The 18-month programme includes four residentials, a 360° leadership appraisal, mentoring and work-shadowing.
 A variety of learning styles are used and teaching incorporates wisdom and experience drawn from secular and church leadership spheres.
-The programme builds on lay and ordained ministry experience from across the denominations.
+The programme draws on lay and ordained ministry experience from across the denominations.

 ‘The programme has been inspirational.
 The combination of theology, leadership training, peer and mentor consultancy, spiritual development, stories from rural experience, in theory and practice, has given me renewed enthusiasm and confidence in my ministry.
 It is has been a vital part of my continuing formation and learning.’